mikeroySoft/esxlab-fusion/esxlab-quickstart.md

 The overall process will be as follows:

 - [**Setup DNS**](./net_config/net-dns_config.md)
- - Forward and Reverse lookup for:
+  - Forward and Reverse lookup (on 'Bridge' network) for:
      - vCenter server (VCSA 6.5)
        - the VCSA ***requires*** full forward and reverse lookup to boot properly.
 It will not boot properly if this is not in place before starting the vCSA.
      - 3 virtual hosts (ESXi 6.5)
      - 1 DNS Server
-  - DNS VM Bridged network

 - [**Create and configure virtual host(s)**](./host_config/host-install_esx.md)